checkCircle

 The CRA can track your cryptocurrency transactions.

-In addition, cryptocurrency exchanges are required to report all transactions above $10,000 to the CRA.
+Cryptocurrency exchanges are required to report all transactions above $10,000 to the CRA.

 It’s also important to note that cryptocurrency transactions on blockchains like Ethereum and Bitcoin are publicly visible.
 Tax agencies all over the world analyze the blockchain and match ‘anonymous’ wallets with known investors.

-In Canada, only 50% of your capital gains are considered taxable income.
+As noted earlier, only 50% of your capital gains are considered taxable income.

-Unlike capital gains, 100% of income from cryptocurrency and other sources is considered taxable.
+100% of ordinary income is considered taxable.

 How to calculate cost basis in Canada